The Bankrate promise

 If you’re to invest in the energy sector, which historically has included mostly oil and gas companies, buying an energy exchange-traded fund (ETF) is an easy way to do that.
 With an energy ETF you can buy a cross-section of the industry, letting you play the sector if you think it’s about to rally.
-An ETF also offers diversification, reducing your risks over buying individual stocks.
+An ETF also offers diversification, reducing your risks over buying a small number of individual stocks.

 What are the main kinds of energy ETFs?